AJMauger/sunstealer.mvc.odata/README.md

 # sunstealer.mvc.odata aspcore 7.0

-Sandpit aspcore 6.0 API server with Identity and Swagger.
+Sandpit .net asp core 7.0 API server with Identity and Swagger.
 An Identity Server 6 is required with:

 ```csharp